Clemapfel/jluna/docs/installation.md

 + `${JULIA_BINDIR}/../include/` or
 + `${JULIA_BINDIR}/../include/julia/`

-If building your library triggers linker or compiler errors, head to [troubleshoot](#troubleshooting).
+If building your library triggers linker or compiler errors, head to [troubleshooting](#troubleshooting).

 ---